IFAKA/idea-lista/README.md

 │ 🟡 Average (40-59)    │ Decent properties - Consider      │
 │ 🔴 Poor (0-39)        │ Below average - Skip              │
 └─────────────────────────────────────────────────────────────┘

+**Price Priority**: When price is marked as "Essential", it receives a 50% weight premium to better reflect its critical role in property comparison decisions.
 ```

 #### **Property Management**